-At Fox Chase, she met with Abraham "Avi" Lebenthal, MD, a thoracic surgeon specializing in minimally invasive procedures.
-"Dr. Lebenthal is amazing," shared Elizabeth.
-"He and his team gave me hope when I didn't have any."
+At Fox Chase, she met with a thoracic surgeon specializing in minimally invasive procedures.
+"He and his team gave me hope when I didn't have any," shared Elizabeth,

-Dr. Lebenthal explained that the most important thing in treating cancer is accurate diagnosis and staging of the disease.
+The doctor explained that the most important thing in treating cancer is accurate diagnosis and staging of the disease.
 He determined that Beth had a "pancoast tumor" (lung cancer attached to the top of the chest wall).
-Dr. Lebenthal ordered a series of diagnostic tests, including a chest CT, PET CT, chest MRI and brain MRI.
+He ordered a series of diagnostic tests, including a chest CT, PET CT, chest MRI and brain MRI.
 He then recommended a cervical mediastinoscopy to evaluate for disease in her lymph nodes.

-"After getting all the information about my lung cancer stage, Dr. Lebenthal, Dr. Mehra and their team discussed my case at their weekly tumor board," explained Beth.
+"After getting all the information about my lung cancer stage, the team discussed my case at their weekly tumor board," explained Beth.
 The team recommended combined radiation and chemotherapy followed by surgery.
 "I was scared, but when they explained that each treatment alone was much less effective then the combination, I understood that my chances with radiation alone were not so good."